JDXpert Jobs

 Clinical

-Provides age and culturally appropriate assessment/screening, interpretation of clinical and laboratory data and develops and implements age appropriate interventional and plans of care including education within the parameters of his/her position responsibilities and licensure.
+Will provide all patients age and culturally appropriate assessment/screening and interpretation of clinical and laboratory data.
+Develops and implements age appropriate interventional plans of care including education within the parameters of their position responsibilities and licensure

 JOB REQUIREMENTS